Zeynep243/DSA-210-Project/README.md

 ---
 ## Data Anaysis
 ### Research Questions
-- Do countries with higher GDP have higher PISA scores, do they have more or less gender gap in comparison to lower GDP countries?
+- Do countries with higher GDP have higher PISA scores?
-- Does teacher to pupil ratio affect PISA scores?
+- Does a countries region has any correlation with its PISA scores?
+- Do girls and boys do better at different subjects, do they have similar overall results?
 - Do countries with higher education spending have higher PISA scores?
-- Does political stability and government effectiveness result in more education expenditure in ratio to GDP?
-Or does it increase PISA test scores?
-- Does higher teacher to pupil ratio increasse PISA scores?
+- Does GINI score have correlation with mean total PISA scores?
 ---
 ### Hypotheses
 **H₀:** Gender gap between high GDP countries are no different than gender gap in low GDP countries.